JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image6]

 The fifth image might be difficult to classify because is not centered and the classifier does indeed fail if the number of EPOCHS is low.
+The other images I expected the model to do good and it did.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).